• Skip to primary navigation

 Amish Traditions or the Bible?

 But many of their rules are also passed down for generations and have become traditions.
-And truthfully, keeping traditions is more important to them than following the Word of God.
+Sadly but truthfully, keeping traditions is often more important to them than following the Word of God.

 If they find a Scripture that contradicts their traditions, they usually dismiss it.
 Focusing only on the Scriptures that support their way of life.